Welcome to the School of Natural Resources and the Environment!

 Nancy can help you with general education advising, and serves as a contact with the College if you are butting up against University policy.
 If it is a college-level question, see her first.
 Also, she can help with transferring of course work.

 Changing Your Major

 We would be happy to meet with you to discuss your options in Natural Resources!
-Appointments are available via the WiseAdvising scheduling system.
+Appointments with the academic advisor, Katie Hughes, are available via the WiseAdvising scheduling system.
+Click on link below.

-If you don’t see an appointment time that will work for you, please let me know and we can make other arrangements.
+If you don’t see an appointment time that will work for you, please contact Katie directly to make other arrangements.